GoogleCloudPlatform/terraform-google-cloudsqlnetworking/examples/1.Host-Service-Project/readme.md

       - roles/serviceusage.serviceUsageAdmin
       - roles/resourcemanager.projectIamAdmin
    - **Compute XpnPermission**
-      - User should have `roles/compute.xpnAdmin` permission at a common folder owning the host and service project.
-Here is a [link](https://cloud.google.com/compute/docs/access/iam#compute.xpnAdmin) describing the same.
+      - User should have `roles/compute.xpnAdmin` [permission](https://cloud.google.com/compute/docs/access/iam#compute.xpnAdmin) at a common folder owning the host and service project.
 This is required to associate the service project with the host project.

      a. **Using Webconsole** : User can either use [GCP web console](https://cloud.google.com/iam/docs/grant-role-console) to assign the IAM permission to the user who plans to run this script.

-     b. **Using gcloud cli** : User can either use [gcloud cli](https://cloud.google.com/sdk/gcloud/reference/projects/add-iam-policy-binding) to assign IAM permission to the user who plans to run the script.
+     b. **Using gcloud SDK** : User can either use [gcloud SDK](https://cloud.google.com/sdk/gcloud/reference/projects/add-iam-policy-binding) to assign IAM permission to the user who plans to run the script.

-     c. **[Optionally]** There is a helper script provided which can be used to create a service account with relevant permission at location `cloudsql-easy-networking/helper-scripts/1.createserviceaccount.sh`.
+     c. **[Optionally]** There is a helper script provided which can be used to create a Service Account with relevant permission at location `cloudsql-easy-networking/helper-scripts/1.createserviceaccount.sh`.

-     User can then use this service account and impersonate this service account while running the terraform code.
-You can read more about the google cloud service account impersonsation [here](https://cloud.google.com/iam/docs/service-account-overview#impersonation).
+     User can then use this Service Account and [impersonate](https://cloud.google.com/iam/docs/service-account-overview#impersonation) this Service Account while running the terraform code.

      Once you have created this service account you can then update `providers.tf.template` file by updating the `impersonate_service_account` field with the service account you have created with appropriate permission as described above and renaming the `providers.tf.template` to `providers.tf` file.